The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 Ouput: true

-Explaination: The 3rd and 5th items are the same.
-Both have a name of "glove" with price of 1 and weight of 1.
+Explanation: The 3rd and 5th items are the same.
+Both have a name of "glove" with a price of 1 and weight of 1.

 Inputs: